ninigodziashvili/ios-decoupled-app-release-article-decoupled-ios-app/README.md

-# Having a decoupled iOS Application on a very simple feature
+# Having a iOS Application on a very simple feature

 **Xcode version:** 15.2